moodlebox/moodlebox.net/content/en/what-is-moodlebox/index.md

   - Nicolas Martignoni
 date: 2017-04-21
 lastmod: 2019-10-30
-description: MoodleBox is a standalone small footprint mobile device working without Internet.
+description: MoodleBox is a standalone small footprint mobile device working without Internet, combining a wireless access point with a full featured Moodle server.
 slug: what-is-moodlebox
 weight: 1
 categories:
   - About
 ---
 MoodleBox is a standalone small and cheap mobile device working without Internet.
 It combines a wireless access point with a full featured Moodle server.